-The SEND Governor is Mrs Lesley-Anne Randall-Turner.
-She meets with the SENDCo regularly to discuss the implementation of the SEN Code of Practice (2015) and to monitor the impact of the SEND provision.
+The SEND Governor is Mrs. Lesley-Anne Randall-Turner.
+She meets with the SENDCo to discuss the implementation of the SEN Code of Practice (2015) and to monitor the impact of the SEND provision.
 Mrs. Randall-Turner is aware of any changes in the SEND policy and practices within the school and reports these to the Governing body.

 The SENDCo co-ordinates specialist interventions, such as Catch-Up Reading and Learn to Move.
 These are selected after careful research and proven success in supporting pupils.
 Other specialist interventions focus on children’s mathematics, reading, co-ordination and handwriting.
 If your child needs further support, we may refer to an outside agency.

 - Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be targeted work or additional support) and letting the Special Education Needs/Disabilities coordinator (SENDCo) know as necessary.

 - Writing individual Assess Plan Review Tracking Documents and sharing and reviewing these with parents at least once each term and planning for the next term.
 These documents set out the main actions the teacher will take to support your child with his/her learning along with some key targets.